Mindfulness

 Mindful breathing is a simple yet powerful practice.
 It involves focusing on the breath to anchor oneself in the present moment.
 Start by finding a quiet place to sit or stand.
 Close the eyes if comfortable, and take a deep breath in through the nose.

 Count to four as you inhale deeply, feeling the chest expand.
 Hold the breath for a moment, then exhale slowly for six counts.
 This slower exhalation activates the relaxation response.
+These mindful breathing exercises are effective stress relief meditation techniques.

 Mindful Eating Habits